 Fighting for Your Freedom, Rights & Best Interests

-Driver’s license fraud involves using another person’s identity or the submission of counterfeit identity documents to obtain a driver’s license or identification card.
+Driver’s license fraud involves the submission of counterfeit identity documents or using another person’s identity to obtain an identification card or driver’s license.
 These types of offenses also often involve the submission of counterfeit identity documents.
-Driver’s license fraud can be charged as a third degree felony, so if you are being investigated for this or another identity theft offense, it is critical to contact an experienced white collar crime attorney who can help protect your interests.
+Driver’s license fraud can be charged as a third degree felony, so if you are being investigated for this or another identity theft offense, it is critical to contact an experienced white collar crime attorney in Miami who can help protect your interests.